 Take an interest in whatever your children are passionate about.
 Be a part of their hobbies.
 Art?
 Science?
 Dinky cars?
 Robots?
 Whatever it is let them invite you into that world.

 For example, my daughter is banjo obsessed.
 I don’t give two figs about banjo, but I want to be a part of whatever she loves.
 Basically, I think sharing a hobby is a great way to connect with your kids.
 While I am not about to learn to play the banjo, I am learning ABOUT banjo, about the types of banjos, and the music styles.
-I nod enthusiastically when she comes how from her music lessons and wants to tell me all about the history of stringed instruments, or the difference between this plucking style and that.
+I nod enthusiastically when she comes home from her music lessons and wants to tell me all about the history of stringed instruments, or the difference between this plucking style and that.
 And I spent three days in Michigan last month so that I could take my daughter to her idea of heaven on earth, a banjo convention.
 I also try and involve her in some of my hobbies, like for example playing complex board games.
 Anything that gives us common ground and shared experiences is a win in my book.

-Sometimes when your kids are younger the things that they are interested are, well, childish.
+Sometimes when your kids are younger the things that they are interested in are, well, childish.
 It feels like “little kids stuff” that you don’t want or need to be involved in.
 However, I always hold this quote in mind.

 My hope is that little connections over little things now will grow into big connections over big things later.